C-Qur Composite Mesh

 But, ventral hernias are the most common.
 This occurs when internal organs squeeze through a hole or weak spot of a previous surgical incision.
 Ventral hernias occur weeks, months or years after the initial surgery.
 Doctors can repair some with a few stitches.
 However, large and often complex hernias require major reconstructive surgery on the abdominal wall.

 Instead, the Omega 3 fatty acid coating causes the body to initiate an immune response.
-This response causes pain, warmth and a rash to the skin closest to the mesh.
+This response causes pain, warmth and a rash on the skin closest to the mesh.

 C-Qur FDA Approval